mai-tran-03/DGAH110_W24/README.md

 The DataCleanup program takes two text files: text-to-analyze and stopwords.
 It processes the text-to-analyze file by removing non-alphabetical characters, converting all words to lowercase, and adding them to a list.
 It then processes the stopwords, commonly used words in English, adds them to a set, and removes that set of words from the list of words.
 Finally, it writes the cleaned data to a new text file containing only words and no stopwords.

 ## DataAnalyze
-The DataAnalyze program takes a cleaned text file, from the output of the DataCleanup program.
+The DataAnalyze program takes a cleaned text from the output of the DataCleanup program.
 It calculates the word frequency by putting all the words into a map with a count order.
-It then writes the top 10 most frequent words and least frequent words to a new text file.
+It then writes the top 10 most frequent and least frequent words to a new text file.
 The file contains the words and their counts.

 # Usage
 ## DataCleanup